 As you near your graduation day, an intimidating question looms – “So, what next?” your new life after graduation largely depends on how effectively you plan for your future.
 If you want to start your dream job or career, you should have a well thought out roadmap for transitioning from school to professional life.

-Here’s a checklist to help you prepare for your graduation and ensure that you don’t forget important tasks before graduation day:
+Here’s a graduation checklist to help you plan for your graduation ceremony and ensure that you don’t forget important things you should do before you leave:

 1. Register For The Graduation Day:

 Most schools require you to fill certain forms and submit an application to graduate.
 The requirements may vary from school to school but largely there’s a basic graduation checklist of requirements to be filed along with your application including RSVPs, guest details and tickets, gown rental details etc.

 Make sure you get all your accounts cleared in advance- from loan paperwork to student fees and outstanding dues and don’t forget to keep copies of all documents.
 Create a plan for repayment of your student loans- most loan repayments begin 6 months post graduation, so have a repayment schedule ready to ensure that you don’t miss payment deadlines.